-The SAR from a mobile phone varies considerably during use due to adaptive power control and the connection back to the mobile network.
-A maximum SAR value does not provide sufficient information about the amount of RF exposure under typical usage conditions to reliably compare individual cell phone models.
+The exposure from a mobile phone varies considerably during use due to adaptive power control and the connection back to the mobile network.
+A maximum exposure value measured in a laboratory does not provide sufficient information about the amount of RF exposure under typical usage conditions to reliably compare individual cell phone models.
 The level of exposure depends on the distance between the person and the mobile and the amount of RF power the mobile transmits.